 - Failure to actively protect the mark.
 This is potentially the easiest to forget or fail to do.
 The owner of a trademark or service mark must continuously monitor infringing use of the mark, and enforce the owner’s exclusive rights to use the mark.
 Any unauthorized use or misuse of the mark by a third party should be met with a Cease and Desist Demand and, especially the infringement continues, trademark litigation.

-If you or your business owns a trademark or service mark and believe a third party (e.g. a competitor) has used or is using your mark (or a confusingly similar mark), contact the experienced Business Law and Business Litigation Attorneys at The Jacobs Law immediately at 1-800-652-4783 or email ContactUs@TheJacobsLaw.com.
-Our attorneys can draft and deliver a Cease and Desist Demand, and pursue litigation if necessary.
+If you or your business owns a trademark or service mark and believe a third party (e.g. a competitor) has used or is using your mark (or a confusingly similar mark), contact the experienced Business Law and Business Litigation Lawyers at The Jacobs Law immediately at 1-800-652-4783 or email ContactUs@TheJacobsLaw.com.
+Our lawyers can draft and deliver a Cease and Desist Demand, and pursue litigation if necessary.

 Your Attorneys For: Trademark & Service Mark Maintenance and Protection